Updated Thursday 13 August

-Your application is important to us and we are continuing to assess all applications in the usual way.
-If you are concerned about how Covid-19 may affect your plans to study at UCD after you’ve received a decision from the university, please read the advice being shared with current students on campus.
+Your application is important to us and we continue to assess all applications in the usual way.
+If you are concerned about how COVID-19 may affect your plans to study at UCD after you’ve received a decision from the University, please read the FAQs above on ‘Starting my Studies in UCD’.

 We are making efforts to be as flexible as possible for students who are applying to the University.
 Please contact firstname.lastname@example.org to explore whether an extension to your deposit payment deadline is possible.